coleygroup/pyscreener/README.md

 pyscreener uses [`ray`](https://docs.ray.io/en/master/index.html) as its parallel backend.
 If you plan to parallelize the software only across your local machine, you need only run `ray start --head` __before__ running pyscreener.
 However, if you wish to either (a.) limit the number of cores pyscreener will be run over or (b.) run it over a distributed setup (e.g., an HPC with many distinct nodes), you must manually start a ray cluster.

 #### Limiting the number of cores
-To do this, simply type `ray start --head --num-cpus <N>` before starting pyscreener (where `N` is the total number of cores you wish to allow pyscreener to utilize).
+To do this, simply type `ray start --head --num-cpus <N>` before starting pyscreener (where `<N>` is the total number of cores you wish to allow pyscreener to utilize).
 Not performing this step will give pyscreener access to all of the cores on your local machine, potentially slowing down other applications.

 #### Distributing across many nodes
 While the precise instructions for this will vary with HPC cluster architecture, the general idea is to establish a ray cluster between the nodes allocated to your job.
 We have provided a sample SLURM submission script ([run_pyscreener_distributed_example.batch](run_pyscreener_distributed_example.batch)) to achieve this, but you may have to alter some commands depending on your system.
 For more information on this see [here](https://docs.ray.io/en/master/cluster/index.html)

 pyscreener writes a lot of intermediate input and output files (due to the inherent specifications of the underlying docking software.)
 Given that the primary endpoint of pyscreener is a list of ligands and associated scores (rather than the specific binding poses,) these files are written to each node's temporary directory (determined by `tempfile.gettempdir()`) and discarded at the end.
-If you wish to collect these files, pass the `--collect-all` flag in the program arguments or run the `collect_files()` method of your `Screener` object when your screen is complete. *Note*: the `collect_files()` method is **slow** due to the need to send possibly a **bunch** of files over the network.
+If you wish to collect these files, pass the `--collect-all` flag in the program arguments or run the `collect_files()` method of your `Screener` object when your screen is complete.

+*Note*: the `collect_files()` method is **slow** due to the need to send possibly a **bunch** of files over the network.
 This method should only be run **once** over the lifetime of a `Screener` object, as several intermediate calls will yield the same result as a single, final call.

+*Note*: `tempfile.gettempdir()` returns a path that depends the values of specific environment variables (see [here](https://docs.python.org/3/library/tempfile.html#tempfile.gettempdir).)
+It is possible that the value returned on your system is not actually a valid path for you!
+In this case you will likely get file permissions errors and must ask your system administrator where this value should point to and then set `TMPDIR` accordingly before running pyscreener!

 ## Running pyscreener as a software
 __!!please read the entire section before running pyscreener!!__